ant-design/ant-design-landing/docs/use/create-react-app.en-US.md

 ---
 order: 1
-category:
-  en-US: Tutorial
+category: Tutorial
-title:
-  en-US: Use in create-react-app
+title: Use in create-react-app
 ---

 [create-react-app](https://github.com/facebookincubator/create-react-app) is one of the best tools for React development in the industry.
 This article shows how to use Ant Design Landing templates inside a project created with create-react-app.